 For this casual table I mixed different colored plates from the dollar store with smaller white plates of my own.
 I also used fall glasses I purchased one year at the dollar store.

 For the more formal table and our family celebration I used my wedding china and crystal.
 I just love an excuse to bring out the fancy goodies!

 I chose my favorite DIY wooden chargers my hubby made out of fence board for both tables.

-I can dress them up or down and I love their rustic imperfection!
+Dressed up or down, I love their rustic imperfection!

 3. Plan ahead

 Opening your home doesn’t have to mean breaking the bank but maybe just a little creativity with the decorations and menu.

 If you’re hosting the event, clean your home a few days in advance if possible and just tidy up the night before and do last minute cleaning the morning of your dinner.

 Think through your menu and plan out the necessary steps for everything to come together at the given time.
 Make a list and check it twice (or more!)